hdShang/arxiv-daily/docs/cs-RO/2025-12-15/papers/251213100v1-oxe-auge-a-large-scale-robot-augmentation-of-oxe-for-scaling-cross-e.md

 ---
 layout: default
-title: OXE-AugE: A Large-Scale Robot Augmentation of OXE for Scaling Cross-Embodiment Policy Learning
+title: "OXE-AugE: A Large-Scale Robot Augmentation of OXE for Scaling Cross-Embodiment Policy Learning"
 ---

 # OXE-AugE: A Large-Scale Robot Augmentation of OXE for Scaling Cross-Embodiment Policy Learning